-Like every other healthcare specialty, pain management billing also faces a number of challenges.
-These challenges can directly impact the reimbursement rate and revenue cycle of the healthcare practice.
+Like every other healthcare specialty, pain management billing also faces several challenges.
+These challenges can directly impact the healthcare practice’s reimbursement rate and revenue cycle.
 Following are some of the challenges faced by pain management billing:

-Healthcare physicians or providers need prior authorizations by the insurance payers for certain pain management procedures.
+Healthcare physicians or providers need prior authorizations by insurance payers for certain pain management procedures.
 Insurance payers approve procedures with medical necessity or proof that previously conservative treatments weren’t effective.
-Prior authorization on various pain medications is required as a necessity because claim approvals rely on it.
+Prior authorization on various pain medications is necessary because claim approvals rely on it.

 Medical necessity or control on some particular combination of drugs:

-As mentioned earlier, there are certain pain management procedures that require medical necessity or proof behind that particular treatment.
+As mentioned earlier, certain pain management procedures require medical necessity or proof behind that particular treatment.
 Submitting a report on the following is crucial;

 - Why is that specific treatment necessary for the patient?